 You've got this!
 Christmas can be as big or as little an event as you want it to be.
 Remember it is a normal day of the year, so you won't be the only one struggling.
 It's okay not to feel festive.

 One of the biggest mistakes people make is bottling up negative emotions.
-Don't bottle up your worries and feelings, talk to people you trust.
-Don't be afraid to pick up the phone, even if it is just a simple text message make contact with friends and family.
-Use your diary, write how you feel.
+Don't bottle up your worries and feelings; talk to people you trust.
+Don't be afraid to pick up the phone, even if it is just to send a simple text message to a friend or family member.
+Use your diary and write down how you feel.

 3. Use your time well

 "Do things which make you happy."